centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-mysql.md

 | MYSQLUSERNAME     | User name used to connect to the database                                                             | USERNAME          |             |
 | MYSQLEXTRAOPTIONS | Any extra option you may want to add to every command (E.g. a --verbose flag).
 All options are listed [here](#available-options) |                   |             |

 5. [Deploy the configuration](/docs/monitoring/monitoring-servers/deploying-a-configuration).
-The host appears in the list of hosts, and on page **Resources Status**.
+The host appears in the list of hosts, and on the **Resources Status** page.
 The command that is sent by the connector is displayed in the details panel of the host: it shows the values of the macros.

 ### Using a service template provided by the connector